mjturi/AIClubWorkshopsSpring21/workshop5/tensorflowAndNN.md

 disable_anchors: true
 ---

-# Neural Netowrks with TensorFlow
+# Neural Networks with TensorFlow
 In this workshop we will be trainin a neural network, using tensorflow, to classify different clothing pieces in the fashion-mnist dataset.

 ## What is Tensorflow?